-July 18, 2017— The Board of the Pennsylvania Intergovernmental Cooperation Authority (“PICA”) today unanimously approved the City of Philadelphia’s Five Year Plan for Fiscal Years 2018-2022 (the “Plan”).
+July 25, 2018—The Board of the Pennsylvania Intergovernmental Cooperation Authority (“PICA”) today unanimously approved the City of Philadelphia’s Five Year Plan for Fiscal Years 2019-2023 (the “Plan”).
 In approving the Plan, the Board held that the assumptions and estimates in the City’s Plan were reasonable and appropriate, and that the Plan projects positive year-end fund balances for the next five fiscal years.

 PICA Staff recommended approval of the Plan, based on the following:

-- The City is continuing to manifest signs of continued economic expansion since the end of the recession, while continuing to implement certain reforms in order to increase tax competitiveness.
+- The City continues to benefit from the continued economic expansion experienced since the end of the recession.

 For the full report, click here.